JackCompass/googleme/discoveries/2_postgres_with_nest_and_typeorm.discovery.md

 const user = new User();
 user.name = 'John';
 ```
+[NOTE]: If you directly pass the js object in the save method.
+It would not trigger the listeners in the typeORM.
+So you must create the entity object first.
 - **save**: to save the object in the database and if already exist **update** the object.
 Don't use insert as it not return the inserted data.
 ```js
 // It takes a list of all the objects that needs to save/update.